These little vintage American Ting-A-Lings are a vegan adaptation of the much-loved candy from the 1950s.

 - Nutritional information is for guidance only and is not a strict calculation as ingredients vary.

-- Store ting-a-lings within the refrigerator, but if preferred a little softer, remove from the refrigerator for a while before eating.
+- Store Ting-A-Lings within the refrigerator, but if preferred a little softer, remove from the refrigerator few minutes before eating.

 - Almonds can be replaced with salted, roasted, or toasted peanuts or any nut variety.